w3c/wcag3/guidelines/groups/user-control/adjustable-viewport/text-reflow-supported.md

 :::

 :::example
-Two dimensional structure might be relied upon in preformated text such as code, poems, maps, or comics.
+Two dimensional structure might be relied upon in preformatted text such as code, poems, maps, or comics.
 :::

 :::ednote